Suspicious Package

-Suspicious Package is the second full-length album by the blues rock band Earl Greyhound.
+Suspicious Package is the second full-length album by the American blues rock band Earl Greyhound.
 It was released in April 2010 by the band's own label, Hawk Race Records.
 The album marks a departure from the band's previous album, Soft Targets, by mixing that album's blues rock sounds with additional genre influences, while increasing the contributions of bassist/keyboardist/singer Kamara Thomas and drummer Ricc Sheridan.